andifalk/spring-cloud-gateway-workshop/lab1/README.md

 # Lab 1: Routing - Configure & Monitor Gateway Routes

-In this first part we at one of the core features of an API gateway: Routing.
+In this first part we look at one of the core features of an API gateway: **Routing**.

 > **Info:**
 > See [Spring Cloud Gateway Route Predicate Factories Reference Doc](https://docs.spring.io/spring-cloud-gateway/docs/current/reference/html/#gateway-request-predicates-factories)
 > for all details on how to configure a routing predicates.

-__Please check out the [complete documentation](../application-architecture) for the sample application before starting with the first hands-on lab (especially the server side parts)__.

 ## Lab Contents